Binding Financial Agreements

 Prenuptial Agreements

-Common reasons a court might set aside a prenuptial agreement include:
+Common reasons a Court might set aside a prenuptial agreement include:

 - Failure to properly disclose the full extent or value of the assets owned by either party at the time of drafting.